Print

 I graduated from Purdue in 1996 with an honors degree in economics (BSc Econ.).
 During a visiting year at the London School of Economics (LSE) in 1993-4, I not only developed a close affinity with the School but also a keen interest in transformation economics.
 This I have continued to pursue at that exceptional institution of higher learning.
 The University of London, of which the School is a constituent college, elected me to a Master of Science (MSc) in November 1997.

 One of the seldom enough chances in life brought me indeed to one of the countries I studied at university.
 For most of 1999, I had the privilege to be a resident advisor to the Ministry of Finance, Government of the Republic of Poland.
 My work in Warsaw, were I took a small flat, focused mainly on higher education funding issues.
 At the end of my contract and after nearly 10 years abroad, I moved permanently back to Switzerland to take up a position with the Government of the Swiss Confederation.
 I was employed as Desk Officer for several multilateral financial institutions and attached to the new State Secretariat for Economic Affairs.
-Sadly, the match between the Swiss civil service and me was not a good one, and, as a result, I left the Swiss Government after only a short interlude.
+I left the Swiss Government, however, after only a short interlude.
 At the time, father was restructuring his company, now named Bigger & Partner.
-Immediatetly after living public office and having more time on my hands, I responded to his request for help, drafting the new business plan and developing electronic commerce solutions.
-Currently, I am again in the middle of a Job Campaign.
+Immediatetly after leaving public office, I responded to his request for help, drafting the new business plan and developing electronic commerce solutions.
+My father developed cancer, which was discovered at a very late stage.
+My father died in 2002.
+I still have to this day episodes during which I feel very sad because of his death.
+The family business was eventually wound up, and I joined Swisscanto Group, a Swiss financial services group with over CHF 50 billion under management.
+I had a good 10-year run with Swisscanto, eventually taking responsibilities as the Risk Officer.
+I left for a longer career break, doing paleontological research in Africa, the cradle of humanity.
+Learn more about my field studies in Africa in the Science section.
+Upon my return to Switzerland, I started a new venture, a fusion of a social enterprise with a for-profit service provider.
+My entrepreneurship has been much informed by my professional background in the asset management industry and my recent extended sabbatical in Africa.